kevinlacaille/planet_hack_2020_deforestation/webapp/README.md

 * Python (tested with 3.7)
 * virtualenv + virtualenvwrapper
 * flask + geopandas + python-dotenv (listed in `requirements.txt`)
-* a CSV file containing at least the following columns
+* a CSV file containing at least the following columns (column names can be changed in config file)
-    * `id`: unique id for the observation, used for lookup with the `?id=` URL param
+    * `UNIQUE_ID`: unique id for the observation, used for lookup with the `?id=` URL param
     * `VIEW_DATE`: initial observation date (YYYY-MM-DD)
     * `LAT`: longitude, WGS84/EPSG:4326
     * `LONG`: longitude, WGS84/EPSG:4326